lppllppl920/EndoscopyDepthEstimation-Pytorch/README.md

 Please contact Xingtong Liu (xliu89@jh.edu) if you have any questions.

+If you use the code here, please cite [this paper](https://link.springer.com/chapter/10.1007/978-3-030-01201-4_15).

 # Disclaimer

 This code is only experimental and not ready for clinical applications.
-Authors do not take any responsibilities if any accident related to this code happen.
+Authors do not take any responsibilities if any accident related to

+this code happen.